 This section also provides that a person who consents to sexual activity but does so under a mistaken belief is not taken to have consented. for example, if the alleged victim believes that you are another person or that the sexual activity is for health or hygienic purposes.

 To convict you of Sexual Assault, the prosecution must prove each of the following matters beyond a reasonable doubt:

-Possible defences to a charge of Sexual Assault include, but are not limited to:
+Possible ways to defend a charge of Sexual Assault in New South Wales are: